How to use SciServer

 - This is your new group!

-- You can only invite users to a group that you own, or that someone else has given you the “grant” privilege on
+- You can invite other SciServer users only to groups that you own, or that someone else has given you the grant privilege on

 - In the groups view, go to the “members” box on the right hand side:

 - Press the green “+” button to show the Add Members dialog box

 - Select Users from the left hand panel.
 You can multi-select by holding down the “Ctrl” key and clicking on users.
 You can also search for users by typing characters into the Search box.

 - Press the Invite User button:

 - You will need to choose “Admin”or “member”: